-- The student's age. - The nature of the offense and the circumstances which led to the offense. - The student's prior disciplinary record. - The effectiveness of other forms of discipline. - Information from parents, teachers and/or others, as appropriate - Other extenuating circumstances.
+- The student's age and developmental capacity. - The nature of the offense and the circumstances which led to the offense. - The student's prior disciplinary record. - The effectiveness of other forms of discipline. - Information from parents, teachers and/or others, as appropriate - Other extenuating circumstances.